Use rstream as a Connectivity Layer for Codex

 A homelab server, CI box, customer appliance, robot, or edge device can opt into rstream by running WebTTY.
 The machine initiates the outbound connection, so it can sit behind NAT or a private address while still becoming reachable to authorized rstream clients.

-Start with a stable name and labels that describe how Codex should find the machine:
+Start with a stable name and labels that describe how Codex finds the machine:

 --rstream \